 - Possibly.
 Is divorce ever to be treated lightly or used as the first recourse?
-God is capable of healing and renewing any marriage no matter how complicated things have gotten.
-Always prevent divorce if you can, because separation or divorce should only occur in cases of repeated and unrepentant heinous sin.
+God is capable of healing and renewing any marriage, no matter how complicated things have gotten.
+Always prevent a divorce if you can, because separation or divorce should only occur in cases of repeated and unrepentant heinous sin.

 Recovering From Divorce Is The Goal!